 A versatile menu and breezy oceanside scenery make for a pleasant dining experience in the Fairmont Orchid, Brown’s is considered one of the most highly-regarded and desirable restaurants on the Big Island.
 Nightly live entertainment and hula dancing make for the idyllic Hawaiian evening you’ve been dreaming about.

-Construction Notice – Resort Closed Thru Nov 2019 With a delicious, wide-ranging menu inspired by Pacific Rim cuisine, The Canoehouse’s setting – as with many oceanside restaurants in Hawaii – is absolutely gorgeous.
+Construction Notice – Resort Closed for Renovation Thru Nov 2019 With a delicious, wide-ranging menu inspired by Pacific Rim cuisine, The Canoehouse’s setting – as with many oceanside restaurants in Hawaii – is absolutely gorgeous.
 From the mountains to the ocean, nearly every ingredient found on the menu is sourced from local farms, ranches, and fishing companies.
 And with a reservation at the Captain’s Table, a personalized menu is presented by Chef Allan Nagun with wine pairings, promising a memorable, private dining experience you’ll never forget.

 Forget the food for a minute – beer lovers should absolutely make a journey to Waimea for a visit to Big Island Brewhaus, considered the best brewery on the Big Island (yes, even you, Kona Brewing Company).
 Even if you think your local favorite is impressive, wait until you’ve had their locally-sourced, hand-crafted pale ales, IPAs, and stouts here.
 To soak up some of that delicious beer, the brewery’s Mexican food is surprisingly good – and not just by Hawaiian standards.